 Delicious preservative free beers and ciders are as close to the fermenter as you can get them without visiting a brewery.
 Available from our Cellar Door, from selected outlets in Otago and Southland or delivered to your door anywhere in New Zealand from our Online Cellar Door.

-We’re also proud to showcase original works from some of Southland’s most creative talents – jeweller Anna-Claire Thompson and glass artist Phil Newbury. both leaders in their respective fields who have created a unique brewery range.
+We’re also proud to showcase original works from some of Southland’s most creative talents – currently displaying works from glass artist Phil Newbury and multi-media sculpture painter John Wishart.

 Where: 72 Leet Street, Invercargill